DylanCorr2020/aws-multi-region-disaster-recovery/README.md

 # ☁️ AWS Multi-Region Pilot Light Disaster Recovery (Terraform)

-## Overview
+## 🚀 Overview

-This project implements a **Pilot Light Disaster Recovery architecture** on AWS using Terraform.
+This project implements a **Pilot Light Disaster Recovery (DR) architecture on AWS using Terraform**.

-A primary application runs in **eu-west-1 (Ireland)**, while a minimal standby environment is deployed in **eu-west-2 (London)**.
-The secondary region remains powered off under normal operation to reduce cost.
+A production workload runs in **eu-west-1 (Ireland)**, while a minimal standby environment is deployed in **eu-west-2 (London)**.
+The secondary region remains in a scaled-down state under normal operation to optimize cost.

-In the event of a failure, automated monitoring triggers a failover process that starts the standby infrastructure and redirects traffic using Route 53.
+In the event of a regional failure, automated monitoring and event-driven automation initiate failover, bringing the standby environment online and redirecting traffic via **Amazon Route 53**.

+---

+## 🤔 Why Pilot Light?

+A Pilot Light strategy was chosen to balance **cost efficiency** and **recovery speed**.

+Only essential infrastructure components are kept running in the secondary region, allowing rapid scaling during failover while avoiding the cost of fully duplicated environments.

+---

 ## 📘 Learn More